 Under this method, the actuarial present value of the projected benefits of each active included in the valuation is allocated on a level basis over the earnings of the individual between entry age and assumed exit age(s).
 The portion of this actuarial present value allocated to the year beginning on the valuation date is called the normal cost.
 For each active, the normal cost is determined by taking the value, as of entry age into the Program, of the member's projected benefits, reduced by the value of future member contributions, and then dividing it by the value, also as of the member's entry age, of the member's expected future salary.
-This rate is then multiplied by the member's salary at the valuation date to produce the normal cost for each member, which are then aggregated across all members to get the total normal cost for the Program.
-This total normal cost rate for the Program.
+This rate is then multiplied by the member's salary at the valuation date to produce the normal cost for each member, which is then aggregated across all members to get the total normal cost for the Program.
+This total normal cost is then divided by the total salary for the Program at the valuation date to get the normal cost rate for the Program.